Quick Start

 Supported Languages

-PATH. lsp_workspace_symbols without a file_path defaults to the Python language server.
+PATH; when it is missing the tools return the install hint above instead of failing silently. lsp_workspace_symbols without a file_path defaults to the Python language server.

 Addressing: Position or Symbol